-This is the pitfall of many of these requests made by providers with less training... because of their limited scope of knowledge, they do not understand what they do not know.
-The remainder of my testimony will illustrate this fact with a few cases that have affected me personally, keeping in mind that in all cases, I am sure the naturopath provider had the best intentions of providing the best patient care, but was simply unaware of the consequences of their lack of knowledge.
+This is the pitfall of many of these requests made by providers with less training in traditional medicine... because of their limited scope of knowledge in traditional medicine, they do not understand what they do not know.
+The remainder of my testimony will illustrate this fact with a few cases that have affected me personally, keeping in mind that in all cases, I am sure the naturopath provider, who I am also sure is well trained in naturopathy and had the best intentions of providing the best patient care, was simply unaware of the consequences of their lack of knowledge.